marcm200/julia-tsa-core/README.md

 and corners) are starting points for escaping orbits and belong to the exterior.

-Only gray pixel can (but do not have to) contain complex numbers that belong to the Julia set boundary itself and might or might not contain numbers belonging to the exterior or interior.
-In a larger image those squares will be split up and might then be colored to a definite interior or exterior.
+Only gray pixel can (but do not have to) contain complex numbers that belong to the Julia set boundary itself and might or might not contain numbers belonging to the exterior and/or interior.
+In a larger image those gray squares will be split up and might then be colored to a definite interior or exterior.

 During computation there are 4 colors: *black* and *white* as above, *gray* meaning pixel is unclear, and *gray-but-potentially-white*.